5uhani/PlanMyTrip/README.md

-# **Travel Planner App**
+# **Travel Planner Web App**

-The Travel Planner App is a comprehensive platform designed to help users plan, organize, and manage their travel experiences.
+The Travel Planner Web App is a comprehensive platform designed to help users plan, organize, and manage their travel experiences.
 It offers features such as personalized travel planning, accommodation booking, and the ability to upload and explore information about various travel destinations.

 ## **Features**